-The introduction of machines or devices to complement hand tools has greatly improved the speed and efficiency of woodworking.
+The introduction of machines or devices to complement hand tools has dramatically improved the speed and efficiency of woodworking.

-For carpentry workers, the radial arm saw was a popular selection thanks to its power, versatility, and speed.
+The radial arm saw was a popular selection for carpentry workers thanks to its power, versatility, and speed.

 A radial arm saw can be used to quickly cut and shape wooden pieces for woodworking.